 The neighbouring village of Straffan is named after St. Straffan, one of the early sixth century missionaries.
 Its close linkages with the local town and people were proven when an underground tunnel from the Church in Straffan to the Castle was found in 1996 during renovations.
 A ‘Priest’s Hole’ can be also found in the Castle which was originally made to protect the priests of the town during Penal Times.

 Uniquely Barberstown Castle is made up of four buildings from different periods in Irish history.
 It has recently undergone a multimillion euro redevelopment with careful attention given to retaining the original Castle features, character, style and personality of this unique property.

 Distinguished and influential owners of Barberstown Castle include;

-- Proprietor Ken.
-Healy who lives on the property has renovated it from a 10 bedroom guesthouse with three bathrooms to a 59 bedroom Failte Ireland approved 4 Star Hotel and a member of Ireland's Blue Book of Country House Hotels & Restaurants.
+Eric Clapton purchased the property in 1979 and sold the Castle in 1987.
+This beautiful historic house has since been transformed from a 10 bedroom property with three bathrooms to a 55 bedroom Failte Ireland approved 4 Star Hotel and a member of Ireland's Blue Book of Country House Hotels & Restaurants.

 Look out for the names of all the owners of Barberstown Castle painted on the bedrooms doors of the hotel!